tomwhite/memray-array/README.md

     * This is the only zero-copy case.
 The numpy array is passed directly to the file's [`write()`](https://docs.python.org/3/library/io.html#io.BufferedIOBase.write) method (in [`DirectoryStore`](https://github.com/zarr-developers/zarr-python/blob/support/v2/zarr/storage.py#L1111-L1112)), and since arrays implement the [buffer protocol](https://docs.python.org/3/c-api/buffer.html), no copy is made.
 * **S3 uncompressed writes (v2 only)** - actual copies 1, desired copies 0
     * A copy of the numpy array is made by this code in fsspec (in `maybe_convert`, called from `FSMap.setitems()`): [`bytes(memoryview(value))`](https://github.com/fsspec/filesystem_spec/blob/199ee82486990a295f744820d4dd2a7180e1c7a6/fsspec/mapping.py#L206).
-    * **Remedy**: it might be possible to use the memory view in fsspec and avoid the copy, but it's probably better to focus on improvements to v3 (see below)
+    * **Remedy**: it might be possible to use the memory view in fsspec and avoid the copy (see https://github.com/fsspec/s3fs/issues/959), but it's probably better to focus on improvements to v3 (see below)

 * **Uncompressed writes (v3 only)** - actual copies 1, desired copies 0
     * A copy of the numpy array is made by this code (in Zarr's `LocalStore`): [`memoryview(value.as_numpy_array().tobytes())`](https://github.com/zarr-developers/zarr-python/blob/8c24819809b649890cfbe5d27f7f29d77bfa0dd9/src/zarr/storage/_local.py#L57).
 A similar thing happens in [`FsspecStore`](https://github.com/zarr-developers/zarr-python/blob/8c24819809b649890cfbe5d27f7f29d77bfa0dd9/src/zarr/storage/_fsspec.py#L277) and obstore.